 There is a critical concern over attracting the next generation of workers to industry training and demonstrating potential occupation pathways to them.
-While the data suggests low 'success' rates in the SFI Training Package (shown in Table 4 below), more research is required to establish the true extent of course non-completion issues44.
+While NCVER data on SFI Training Packages completion rates (shown in Table 4 below) may be interpreted as low (albeit not necessarily in comparison with other training packages), more research is required to establish the true extent of course non-completion issues.